WED 2022. World Environment Day is one of the most celebrated days for environmental action. Since 1974, it has been celebrated every year on 5 June.

 According to The WMO Greenhouse Gas Bulletin- the globally averaged concentrations of carbon dioxide (CO2) reached 407.8 parts per million in 2018, up from 405.5 parts per million (ppm) in 2017.
-Global levels of CO2 crossed the symbolic and significant 400 parts per million benchmark in 2015.
+Global levels of CO2 crossed the symbolic and significant 400 parts per million benchmarks in 2015.

 Is Musk’s Tesla or any other kind of Electric means of vehicular operations of urgent need?
+Indeed.

-Oceans are more acidic due to the continuous draining of wastes in the ocean, the pH of ocean surface water has risen by 26 percent than at the beginning of the Industrial Revolution.
+Oceans are more acidic due to the continuous draining of wastes in the ocean, the pH of ocean surface water has risen by 26 percent more than at the beginning of the Industrial Revolution.
 Studies say a healthy ocean can deliver climate benefits through “blue carbon” sinks such as mangroves and other vegetated ocean habitats.

 Thanks to the next issue- Plastic.

 The plastic problem is worse than ever.
 A Science Magazine report says that 8.3 billion tonnes of virgin plastic have been manufactured so far.
 Of which, 6.3 billion tonnes of plastic have been discarded as waste, somewhere in the landfills or in the open.

 Also, 20,000 plastic bottles are produced every second, or one million every minute.
 According to estimates, 1.6 million barrels of oil are used to produce plastic water bottles every year.

 - When you throw plastic bags and other plastic materials in the ocean, it kills as many as 1 million sea creatures annually.

 - A glass bottle made in our time will take more than 4,000 years to decompose.